Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates ten active stops operating within Evanston Gardens, offering a mix of train and bus services.
+Transport analysis indicates ten active stops operating within Evanston Gardens, offering both train and bus services.
 Four routes serve these stops, collectively facilitating 405 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 332 meters from the nearest stop.
+Residential accessibility to transport is rated good, with residents typically located 332 meters from the nearest stop.

 Service frequency averages 57 trips per day across all routes, equating to approximately 40 weekly trips per individual stop.